dvicoben/slophep/README.md

 # TO DO

+- [ ] Sampling
+    - Ideally should be able provide some covariance matrix for FFs (and WCs) to resample from and generate confidence bands
+- [ ] Fitting interface for $\langle J_i \rangle$ fits
+- [ ] Fitting interface for FF fits
+- [ ] For fitting: Optimise binned PDF predictions to avoid unnecessary re-calculations of angular integrals unless explicitly requested
+- [ ] Add 1D projections
+- [ ] Implement futher FF schemes
+    - BGJvD (see [eos implementation](https://github.com/eos/eos/blob/v1.0.13/eos/form-factors/parametric-bgjvd2019-impl.hh), [arXiv:1912.09335](https://arxiv.org/abs/1912.09335)) and BLPRXP (see [hammer implementation](https://gitlab.com/mpapucci/Hammer/-/blob/v1.4.1/src/FormFactors/BLPRXP/FFBtoDstarBLPRXPVar.cc), [arXiv:2206.11281](https://arxiv.org/abs/2206.11281)), are BLPR-like schemes with subsubleading contributions ($\mathcal{O}(\varepsilon_c^2)$, $\mathcal{O}(\varepsilon_b\varepsilon_c)$)
+    - `flavio` default FF is also BLPR-like and likely corresponds to [arXiv:1908.09398](https://arxiv.org/abs/1908.09398) - may be similar to EOS's BGJvD
+- [ ] Add ability to switch angular conventions
 - [x] Clean-up FF implementations
     - There are a lot of values in these FF classes that are hidden underneath the `get_ff(q2)` computation - plan to change this to be grouped under some class attribute
 - [x] Make documentation
-- [ ] Implement futher FF schemes
-    - BGJvD (see [eos implementation](https://github.com/eos/eos/blob/v1.0.13/eos/form-factors/parametric-bgjvd2019-impl.hh), [arXiv:1912.09335](https://arxiv.org/abs/1912.09335)) and BLPRXP (see [hammer implementation](https://gitlab.com/mpapucci/Hammer/-/blob/v1.4.1/src/FormFactors/BLPRXP/FFBtoDstarBLPRXPVar.cc), [arXiv:2206.11281](https://arxiv.org/abs/2206.11281)), are BLPR-like schemes with subsubleading contributions ($\mathcal{O}(\varepsilon_c^2)$, $\mathcal{O}(\varepsilon_b\varepsilon_c)$)
-    - `flavio` default FF is also BLPR-like and likely corresponds to [arXiv:1908.09398](https://arxiv.org/abs/1908.09398) - may be similar to EOS's BGJvD
 - [x] Add bibliography
     - Mainly for easy reference of implemented schemes, make it easier to cross-check/verify
     - Also add it to FF implementation documentation/docstrings
-- [ ] Sampling
-    - Ideally would provide some covariance matrix for FFs (and WCs) to resample from and generate confidence bands
-- [ ] Easier binning predictions
+- [x] Easier binning predictions
     - At moment need to provide boundaries for single bin to get prediction for that bin, plan to improve this to return predictions for all the range from a provided binning scheme
-- [ ] Add 1D projections